 Can I register to vote on Election Day?

-Iowa does offer in person registration on Election Day.
+Kansas does not offer registration on Election Day.

 How do I get help registering to vote?